RoslyndWilliams/osTicket--Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source helpdesk ticketing system osTicket.<br />
+Part 1 of a three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
+Part 1 outlines the prerequisites and installation steps for the open-source helpdesk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>